Jay T. Snyder: Public service

-Snyder is a former member of the U.S. Advisory Commission on Public diplomacy, a congressionally chartered body that analyzes and provides recommendations on U.S. efforts to understand, engage, inform, and influence the world.
-Reporting to the President of the United States and the Under Secretary for Public Diplomacy and Public Affairs housed within the U.S. State department, the Commission has produced several reports including one aimed at improving the State Department's ability to attract and retain qualified public diplomacy personnel.
+Snyder is a former member of the U.S. Advisory Commission on Public Diplomacy, a congressionally chartered body that analyzes and provides recommendations on U.S. efforts to understand, engage, inform, and influence the world.
+Reporting to the President of the United States and the Under Secretary for Public Diplomacy and Public Affairs housed within the U.S. State Department, the Commission has produced several reports including one aimed at improving the State Department's ability to attract and retain qualified public diplomacy personnel.
 Snyder was sworn in as a commissioner in 2003 and served until 2011.

-Snyder currently serves as Founder and Chairman of the Board of Directors of Open Hands Initiative, a U.S.-based 501(c)3 nonprofit organization dedicated to improving people-to-people understanding and friendship throughout the world by fostering exchanges and other projects that emphasize our basic shared values and common humanity.
-Open Hands Initiative launched its first program, August 1, 2010 in Damascus, Syria, and carried out subsequent programs in Egypt (2011) and Myanmar (2013).

-In 2010, Snyder was selected by Governor-elect Andrew Cuomo to serve on his transition committee for Health and Education, as well as the committee for Economic Development and Labor, which is tasked with recruiting, reviewing and recommending high-level leaders to staff New York State agencies charged with leading job creation and growing New York's economy.
+He was renominated for the ACPD in 2022.

 In 2005, Snyder was appointed to serve as a Commissioner on the New York State Commission for Public Authority Reform.